plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 We're bootstrapped without any advertising budget, so trying to get heard by writing blog posts was the obvious way to go.
 With content marketing, we get the word out to more people, increase brand awareness, get links and social media mentions, all which eventually results in higher rankings in search results.

-Content marketing and Hacker News are essential to our growth to this day.
+Content marketing and Hacker News are essential to our growth even to this day.
 Most people who hear about Plausible hear about us thanks to some of our published content and personal recommendations through social media and niche communities.

 ### September: Embracing the open source world ($178 MRR)

 Plausible goes fully open source with the MIT license, and all the code is made publicly available on [GitHub](https://github.com/plausible/analytics/).
 Our repository includes all of the code powering our SaaS with nothing hidden.

 We did this to be as transparent as possible and to give people more control over their data.
-Going open source is a great way to build trust in a privacy-first world.
+Going open source is a great way to build trust in a privacy-first market that we operate in.

 Plausible continues being fully open source software, and we've since made it possible for individuals to self-host our analytics on their servers too.